AYALAREVIVO/Chess/README.md

-# chess
+# chees

-TODO: A two-player chess game
+A chess game for two participants

-## התקנה
+## Installation

-TODO: Download and run the .exe file
+Download and run the .exe file

-## שימוש
+## Usage

-TODO: The game is suitable for two participants
+he game is suitable for two participants
 Each participant in turn (according to the computer instruction) writes the name of the tool he wants to move and the new location

-## תורם

-1. מזלג אותו!
-2. צור את ענף התכונות שלך: 'git checkout -b my-new-feature'
-3. התחייב בשינויים שלך: "git commit -am 'הוסף תכונה כלשהי'"
-4. דחף לסניף: 'git push origin my-new-feature'
-5. הגש בקשת משיכה: ד

-## היסטוריה
+## External Libraries Used

-TODO: כתוב היסטוריה

-## נקודות זכות

-TODO: כתוב נקודות זכות
+create file :FileStream

-## רישיון
+## Contributing

-TODO: כתוב רישיון
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+##Authors:
+ayala revivo